 Basically, you don’t technically need an RDTA anymore.

 An RDA with a squonk mod does exactly the same the job.

 But my all-time favorite RDTAs are listed inside our Best RDTA Guide – this includes squonk-capable ones too!

 The packaging it comes in is superb and the machining of the tank itself is razor-sharp.
 Basically, everything is on point.
 And, last but not least, it can squonk, which means even less dripping and more vaping.

-I’ve owned the GAIA RDTA for a well over a year now.
+I’ve owned the dotmod RDTA for a well over a year now.
 It does everything I want and it is super easy to live with.

 I just don’t use it that much anymore.

-And the reason is that all my new RDAs are squonk-ready.
+And the reason for this is because all my new RDAs are squonk-ready.